cloudify-cosmo/getcloudify.org/guide/3.0/plugin-installer-plugin.md

 # Automatic Plugins Installation

-When installing a deployment, Cloudify automatically identifies which plugins need to be installed and where (Management/Application machine) and invokes the plugin insatller **install** operation which receives a list of plugins required to be installed.
+When installing a deployment, Cloudify automatically identifies which plugins need to be installed and where (Management/Application machine) and invokes the plugin installer's **install** operation which receives a list of plugins required to be installed.

 # Usage